Ways to Administer: oral, topical, intramuscular injections, intravenous (IV) therapy

 Antibiotics are synthetic chemical substances that aim to inhibit some aspect of bacteria in certain stages of their life cycles.
 For instance, they may disrupt bacterial replication or affect another facet of the microbe.
 While there’s definitely a place for using antibiotic therapy for treating acute, symptomatic Lyme disease and coinfections, there’s little consensus and available documentation on their use for chronic Lyme — specifically with people who’ve been sick for a significant amount of time and aren’t getting better.

 Generally, antibiotics work well to combat extracellular microbes — microbes that live outside of other cells — like a pneumococcal infection of the lungs or when bacteria pass through the bloodstream at initial infection.
 Bacterial growth rate is the key.
 During the acute phase of an infection, bacteria grow more rapidly than other microorganisms in the body, and therefore, antibiotics knock down their numbers rapidly, without adversely affecting the microbiome (normal flora) in the gut and on the skin.
 In contrast, once the bacteria distribute to tissues throughout the body, they invade cells, which makes them more resistant to antibiotics.
 This is a fundamental characteristic of all the Lyme microbes: borrelia and coinfections like bartonella, babesia, and mycoplasma are intracellular, meaning they can live inside cells, where they grow slowly and gain protection from antibiotics.
+Although antibiotics may be helpful for some people, they’re not my first choice for chronic infections.

 The use of antibiotics to target chronic, intracellular infections often requires months, even years, of treatment, which destroys your normal gut flora and further disrupts your immune system, leading to significant safety concerns like candida overgrowth or the diarrhea-causing Clostridium difficile (C. diff).